Wiarton Willie: Death and successors

 The original Wiarton Willie lived to the advanced age of 22, and was found dead only two days before Groundhog Day in 1999.
 The organizers were unable to find a replacement, and instead marked Groundhog Day by revealing "Willie" in a coffin.
 He had been dressed in a tuxedo, had coins over his eyes, and a carrot between his paws.
 The real Willie had in fact decomposed, and the body in the coffin was that of an older, stuffed groundhog.
 The Associated Press was obliged to issue a retraction on its wires.

 Wiarton Willie's keepers groom understudies, nicknamed "Wee Willie" during the elder groundhog's lifetime, to eventually replace the reigning Wiarton Willie when they die.
 Wiarton Willies have typically had lifespans longer than the 4–9 years of a typical groundhog, and thus other groundhogs may have served in the role unreported.
 Wiarton Willie II was reported as deceased on July 11, 2006, after fighting an infection for the previous month.

 On September 15, 2017, Wiarton Willie III died at 13.
 Two-year-old Wee Willie became Wiarton Willie IV on September 30, 2017, coinciding with a memorial service for the old Willie.
 Wiarton Willie IV died in 2020, leading to the 2021 prediction being made without the presence of a groundhog.
 Wiarton Willie IV's death was not publicly announced until November 2021.
 Wiarton Willie V was introduced at the 2022 Groundhog Day celebration; he is the first brown groundhog to assume the position.
+On March 10, 2026, it was announced that Wiarton Willie V had died, and that a search for a new successor would start "in the coming days".